 In Meena’s example, ABC Investment Bank bought 1 lakh shares from Meena at Rs 2 per share.
 When ABC Bank sells those shares on the market, it might sell them at Rs 3.5 per share.
 This means ABC stands to make a profit of Rs 1.5 per share!

-Investment Banks also charge a fee for services it provides, like valuing the business that is about to go public or in Mergers and Acquisitions.
+Investment Banks also charge a fee for services provided like valuing the business that is about to go public or in Mergers and Acquisitions.

 Do you want the best bank for your business?

-We’re in 2022.
+We’re in the future.
 It’s up to you to make sure your business is, too!